 Below are some of the major differences between the different ply values of corrugated cartons that are being used:

 3-Ply Corrugated Carton

 A 3-ply corrugated carton has 1 flute between 2 line boards.
-This three-ply corrugated carton is normally used as an inner carton or a carton for any lightweight products.
-In other words, it is good for shipping and storing products that are not heavy or using them as an inner carton that will be placed inside of a stronger outer carton.
+This three-ply corrugated carton is usually used as an inner carton or for lightweight products.
+In other words, it is suitable for shipping and storing products that are not heavy or using them as an inner carton that will be placed inside of a more robust outer carton.